jordanf2001/brain-dynamics-psilocybin/report.md

 ## 4. Upgrade: Pipeline 2 with "Schaefer 100" ⭐ (6/29, 6/30)

-To make results **biologically meaningful**, I upgraded to the **Schaefer 100 atlas** these two days, which is a functionally-defined atlas based on real brain networks (e.g., Default Mode Network).
+To make results **biologically meaningful**, I upgraded to the **Schaefer 100 atlas**, which is a functionally-defined atlas based on real brain networks (e.g., Default Mode Network).

 > **Why Schaefer 100, not 400?** Finer parcellation (400) demands much heavier noise regression.
 Schaefer 100 is the best balance between **capturing network dynamics** and **controlling noise** at the pilot stage.